 “For Loren, winning the Murray Idol competition was very impactful for her.
 She was invited to perform for the Mayor of Murray and invited to sing the National Anthem at Murray Park on July 4th,” said her father Brady.

 While at Weber State University, Allred studied musical theater, and she went on to study at Boston’s Berklee College of Music.
 The song she sang in “The Greatest Showman,” “Never Enough,” has hit No. 1 on Spotify.

 Allred has relocated to New York, where she continues to record.
 She will also perform at Lincoln Center later this year.

-Other local representation in “The Greatest Showman,” from the State of Utah can also boast of Keala Settle, who played the bearded lady, Lettie Lutz, and is a graduate of Southern Utah University.
+Along with Murray’s representation in “The Greatest Showman,” the State of Utah can also boast of Keala Settle, who played the bearded lady, Lettie Lutz, and is a graduate of Southern Utah University.